-Fair value hedges are used to hedge exposures to the variability in fair value of a recognised asset or liability or an unrecognised firm commitment.
-On initial designation of the hedge, the Society formally documents the relationship between the hedging instrument(s) and hedged item(s), including the risk management objective and strategy in undertaking the hedge, together with the method that will be used to assess the effectiveness of the hedging relationship.
-The Society makes an assessment, both at inception of the hedge relationship and on an ongoing basis, of whether the hedging instrument(s) is/are expected to be highly effective in offsetting the changes in the fair value of the respective hedged item(s) during the period for which the hedge is designated, and whether the actual effectiveness results of each hedge are within a range of 80-125%.
-Fair value hedges are used to hedge exposures to the variability in fair value of a recognised asset or liability or an unrecognised firm commitment.
-All changes in the fair value of the derivative are recognised immediately in the Income Statement.
+Where derivatives qualify for hedge accounting, the Society designates derivatives as hedging instruments in qualifying hedging relationships.
+On initial designation of the hedge, the Society formally documents the relationship between the hedging instrument and hedged items, including the risk management objective and strategy in undertaking the hedge, together with the method that will be used to assess the effectiveness of the hedging relationship.
+The Society makes an assessment, both at the inception of the hedge relationship and on an ongoing basis, of whether the hedging instruments are expected to be highly effective in offsetting the changes in the fair value of the respective hedged items during the period for which the hedge is designated, and retrospectively whether the actual results of regression analysis over the life of the portfolio demonstrate effectiveness within a range of 80-125%.

+Fair value hedges

+Portfolio fair value hedges are used to hedge the variability in the fair value of recognised assets or liabilities, such as fixed rate mortgages and savings products.
+All changes in the fair value of derivatives are recognised immediately in the Income Statement.
+Fair values of derivative financial instruments are calculated by discounted cash flow models using yield curves that are based on observable market data.
+All derivatives are carried as assets when their fair value is positive and as liabilities when their fair value is negative.

 The carrying value of the hedged item is adjusted by the change in fair value that is attributable to the risk being hedged (even if it is normally carried at cost or amortised cost) and any gains or losses on re-measurement are recognised immediately in the Income Statement (even if those gains would normally be recognised directly in reserves).

+If the fair value of the derivative has changed prior to entering into the hedge relationship the movement will be amortised in the Income Statement over the remaining life of the derivative.
 If hedge accounting is discontinued and the hedged financial asset or liability has not been derecognised, any adjustments to the carrying amount of the hedged item are amortised to the Income Statement using the effective interest method over the remaining life of the hedged item.